olga-demidko/documentation/docs/guide/vulnerabilities/215-improper-assets-management.md

     </tr>
 </table>

-Improper Assets Management allows the attacker to:
+This vulnerability allows the attacker to:
 * Gain sensitive information
 * Get full access to the server through old vulnerable versions of APIs